joaohenggeler/eternal-wanderer/README.md

 * Generates audio recordings of each page using text-to-speech.

-* Publishes the recorded videos on Twitter, Mastodon, and Tumblr on a set schedule.
+* Publishes the recorded videos on Twitter, Mastodon, Tumblr, and Bluesky on a set schedule.

 * Designed with now obsolete web plugins in mind.
 The bot will automatically perform the necessary steps so that old web media plays smoothly (e.g. Flash, Shockwave, Java, VRML, MIDI, RealAudio, QuickTime, etc).

 * Supports media files that are linked directly instead of being embedded on the page (e.g. VRML worlds, MIDI music, QuickTime videos, etc).

+* Supports YouTube videos by finding the archived media file associated with its ID.

 * Monitors all HTTP/HTTPS requests and archives files that still exist online using the Wayback Machine's Save API.